csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

-If the server has a new file for the browser to download, it will respond with a `200` response, download the new file, the old file will be ejected from the HTTP cache and the new file will replace it, and will honour its caching headers.
+If the server has a new file for the browser to download, it will respond with a `200` response, download the new file, the old file will be ejected from the HTTP cache, the new file will replace it, and will honour its caching headers.

 If the server doesn’t have a fresher copy that needs downloading, the server responds with a `304` response, doesn’t need to download any new file, and will